jfcloutier/karma_system/design_notes/acting.md

 For a dynamic CA (any CA other than a sensor or effector CA), the data composing this state captures, in the current and in remembered timeframes, what the CA has observed, experienced, felt etc. as well the plans it built and progress made in achieving received or self-assigned goals.

-An effector CA need only manage the actuation readiness of received commands.
+An effector CA need only manage the actuation readiness of received commands in communication with the body.

 ### Goal status